mojing122/HSOP/README.md

 # 2. Soft Prompt-tuning classification

-(1)Download the [bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) model (or other LLMs) file to the ./soft_prompt/models folder.
+(1)Download the [bert-base-uncased](https://huggingface.co/google-bert/bert-base-uncased) model (or other BERT models) file to the ./soft_prompt/models folder.

 (2) Run the Soft Prompt-tuning classification script.